Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 # Week 3 Preclass
+## Abstraction as a tool for managing complexity in bioengineering

 ## Preclass for Monday
 Please read and consider the below before start of class on Monday.